SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

 department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

-In this lab, you will set up a development and production environment, create solutions to track your changes.
+In this lab, you will set up a development and production environment and create solutions to track your changes.
 You will also create a data model to support the following requirements:

 -   R1 – Track the status of permits issued for new buildings and existing building modifications

--   R2 – Permits are associated with a Build Site, which represents the building or land being modified
+-   R2 – Associate permits with a Build Site, which represents the building or land being modified

--   R3 – Permit type indicates the type of permit and inspections, other data that might be required on a permit
+-   R3 – Track permit type to indicate the type of permit, any inspections, or other data that might be required on a permit

--   R4 – Inspections completed on the permit work are to be tracked for the entire process i.e., from request of inspection to the pass or fail of the inspection
+-   R4 – Track inspections completed on the permit for the entire process (i.e., from request of inspection to the pass or fail of the inspection)

--   R5 – Permits, for our lab purposes, are requested by a person and we need to track who requested each permit
+-   R5 – Track the permit requestor

 High-level lab steps
 ======================